NguyenIvan/community/projects/application/MyWorld.md

 ## Rough estimated user base (if applicable)
 <!--How many users do you have right now?-->
-We are opening to our community soon
+We are opening to our community very soon.

 ## Github repo
 <!--Attach a link to your GitHub repo if it's OSS-->